bmpi-dev/invest-alchemy/README.md

 # Invest Alchemy

 Invest Alchemy is a trade assistant for A share stock market.
+For more context, see this [post](https://www.bmpi.dev/money/invest-alchemy/).

 ## TODO